ocasti-1928405/ocasti-1928405.github.io/wiki.md.txt

 Open-back headphones have openings that allow air and sound to pass through.
 This creates a natural, spacious listening experience.
 However, they don’t isolate sound, because of which, it is generally recommended for quiet, private listening environments to fully appreciate the detailed experience.

 - [Audio Science Review] (https://www.audiosciencereview.com/forum/index.php)[Link to a popular audiophile community or forum]
 - [What Hi-Fi?] (https://www.whathifi.com/us) [Link to a reputable website for technical reviews and measurements]
 - [Moon Audio] (https://www.moon-audio.com/pages/audiophile-terms-guide) [Link to a glossary of common audiophile terms]

 ## References
-1. [Reference a foundational book or article on audio engineering.]
-2. [Reference a key study on psychoacoustics.]
-3. [Reference a well-regarded guide to setting up a hi-fi system.]
+1. [Well-regarded guide to setting up a hi-fi system.] (https://www.whathifi.com/advice/how-to-build-the-perfect-hi-fi-system)